• Skip to main content

 The simple solution to protect your home is to make sure the windows are closed and latched.
 To prevent them from being tipped, place a length of dowel or 1×2” board in the bottom track.
 It should fit snugly so the window cannot be tipped.
 This simple window security trick is cheap, easy, and incredibly effective.

 We also utilize inexpensive sliding window locks on our window frames to keep the window from moving at all.
-These window security devices keep a window from opening and thus, keeping would-be burglars out.
+These window security devices keep a window from opening and thus, keep would-be burglars out.

 Tip: Carry a couple in your luggage; if you end up on a low floor, it gives you some added piece-of-mind.
 I found that most hotel window latches do not function at all.
 This is a simple way to make your room a bit more secure.